DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

       )
     };

 Save your changes.
-Your page should look like this:
+Your page should be rendered as follows:

 ![Static content](/images/Gatsby/lipsum-page.png)

 ## 3. (Optional) Use Server-Side Rendering with Netlify

-Gatsby has a tight integration with Netlify — a cloud platform for web applications.
+Gatsby integrates with Netlify — a cloud platform for web applications.
 Platforms like Netlify allow you to render Gatsby pages on the server.

 You can connect a GitHub repository with a Gatsby website to your Netlify account.
-Netlify will deploy the website, and update it every time you push changes to your repository.
+Netlify will deploy the website and update it each time you push changes to your repository.

 1. Create a new GitHub repository.
 2. Push the contents of your local Gatsby repo to GitHub.
 3. Sign up for Netlify (you can use your GitHub account).
 4. Import your GitHub repository from Netlify and deploy your website (see [this tutorial](https://docs.netlify.com/welcome/add-new-site/)).

-Let's conduct a little experiment to check whether server-side rendering works.
+Let's now check whether server-side rendering works as expected.
 Disable JavaScript in your browser and reload the page.

-If you run a development server, Gatsby renders its content on the client.
-When you disable JavaScript, the page goes blank:
+If using a development server, Gatsby renders its content on the client.
+When you disable JavaScript, the page is blank:

 ![The development server displays a blank page when you disable JavaScript](/images/Gatsby/blank-page.png)

-If you deploy your website on Netlify, Gatsby renders your content on the server, and you can see the content:
+If using Netlify, Gatsby renders your content on the server (you can view content):

 ![Gatsby renders content on the server](/images/Gatsby/ssr-example.png)

-## 4. Add DevExtreme to the application
+## 4. Add DevExtreme to the Website

-We're ready to add a [DevExtreme DataGrid](/api-reference/10%20UI%20Components/dxDataGrid '/Documentation/ApiReference/UI_Components/dxDataGrid/') to our application.
+We're ready to add the [DevExtreme DataGrid](/api-reference/10%20UI%20Components/dxDataGrid '/Documentation/ApiReference/UI_Components/dxDataGrid/') to our application.
 First, add DevExtreme to your project dependencies:

     <!--tab: package.json-->
     "dependencies": {